Effects of Trade on the U.S. Economy

 Accounting for the Impacts of Agricultural Imports

 Data limitations prevent us from assessing the impact of imports the same way we assess that of exports.
 It is not currently possible to measure the total economic activity associated with imports because there are no end-use data on imports available.
 When imports enter the United States, their value is recorded.
 After that, they are no longer tracked as imports but instead enter the general domestic economy to be used in the same fashion as domestically produced goods.

 Imports can be assigned the generally held view of an economy-wide domestic business multiplier of between 2.00 and 2.50 because activities associated with “absorbed” imports are the same as those associated with any other domestic commodity.
-After adjusting for inflation from the benchmark year (2007) to 2013, the average output-weighted domestic business multiplier in 2013 for all U.S. business can be calculated as 2.23.
+After adjusting for inflation from the benchmark year (2007) to 2014, the average output-weighted domestic business multiplier in 2014 for all U.S. business can be estimated as 2.25.